Eligibility Criteria for UPSC Exam.

 The marks obtained in the Preliminary Examination by the aspirants who are declared qualified for admission to the Main Examination is not considered in the final recruitment process.

 The number of aspirants to be admitted to the Main Examination will be about twelve to thirteen times the total an approximate number of vacancies to be filled in the year for various Services and Posts.

 The Main Examination will consist of 9 papers in total including long essay type questions.
 They will invite an aspirant who manages minimum passing marks in the Main Examination as decided by the Commission earlier for a Personality Test.

 The number of aspirants invited for an interview will be two times the number of vacancies to be filled. it will carry 275 marks.
 Marks thus obtained by the aspirants (in the Main Examination as well as interview) would decide their final ranking.

 Candidates will be posted to various services according to their ranks in the examination and the preferences expressed by them while applying.

 And hence aspirants are wished with luck and are said to have a good long-term strategy to crack this exam.
-Although the duration of the preparation is not the thing that is going to matter here but the quality of the same is what matters.
-A sincere and well-concentrated mind with a passion for learning new things, a strong willpower to follow own dream and reading as an addiction is the main formula for all successful aspirants.
+Although the duration of the preparation is not the thing that is going to matter here, but the quality of the same is what matters.
+A real and well-concentrated mind with a passion for learning new things, strong willpower to follow own dream and reading as an addiction is the main formula for all successful aspirants.
 The IAS exam is moreover a place to check one’s analytic and presentation skills along with knowledge gathered by them as an aspirant rather than a test to check one’s mathematical or verbal skills.

 We wish for you to achieve your goal and hope you find our initiative to educate you about this exam turns to be a useful one.